galaxyproject/training-material/topics/single-cell/tutorials/scrna-preprocessing/tutorial.md

 ![Facets of Cellular Identity]({% link topics/single-cell/images/scrna-pre-processing/scrna_nbt3711.png %} "Revealing the vectors of cellular identity with single-cell genomics, Nature Biotechnology, 2016")

 This tutorial is in part inspired by aspects of the [Hemberg workflow](https://hemberg-lab.github.io/scRNA.seq.course/) at the Sanger institute, as well as the [CGATOxford workflow](https://github.com/CGATOxford/UMI-tools) which provides the **UMI-tools** suite that we make use of.
-The barcoding follows the [CEL-Seq2 protocol](https://doi.org/10.1186/s13059-016-0938-8) mentioned in the [*Understanding Barcodes*]({% link topics/single-cell/tutorials/scrna-umis/tutorial.md %}) hands-on, and uses the same lane configuration as utilised by the [Freiburg MPI Grün lab](https://www.ie-freiburg.mpg.de/gruen).
+The barcoding follows the CEL-Seq2 protocol {% cite Hashimshony2016 %},  mentioned in the [*Understanding Barcodes*]({% link topics/single-cell/tutorials/scrna-umis/tutorial.md %}) hands-on, and uses the same lane configuration as utilised by the [Freiburg MPI Grün lab](https://www.ie-freiburg.mpg.de/gruen).

 # Analysis Strategy